Case Study: Analyzing 1,000 Law Firm Websites for Average Backlinks, Organic Search Traffic and Keyword Positions

 - The average number of keywords that P.I. rank for organically in Google’s top 10 pages.

 Objective: Examine 1,000 personal injury law firm websites.
-Figure out how the average P.I. attorney website performs in regards to SEO.
+Figure out how the average personal injury attorney website performs in regards to SEO.
 Figure out the average number of backlinks, the average amount of organic search traffic, and the average number of keywords ranked in the top 10 pages (top 100 results) of Google’s search results.

 It took thousands of clicks of my mouse, but one-by-one I compiled 1,000 attorney websites from 24 major cities in the U.S. All websites are law firms specializing in medical malpractice and/or personal injury cases.
 I used Ahrefs to analyze three particular metrics: estimated monthly organic search traffic, keywords ranked in Google’s top 10 pages (or top 100 search results), and the number of referring domains (or unique individual websites that make up your backlink profile).